faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 The majority of Mormons who leave do so *because* they do not believe in the core truth-claims of the Church any more.
 In addition, the majority of those who disbelieve (53%) now consider themselves Agnostic, Atheist, or Humanist.

-Hence a typical former mormon, if they ever openly discuss their rationale for doubting the Church's truth-claims or write anything online, will *easily* qualify as a false prophet or false teacher.
+Hence a typical former Latter-day Saint, if they ever openly discuss their rationale for doubting the Church's truth-claims or write anything online, will easily qualify as a false prophet or false teacher.
 At a minimum, they will likely be a tight fit for Ballard's criteria #2, #3, #5, #8, #9,  and they will likely meet *all* of Asay's list characterizing a faith-killer.

 Hence, those who leave the Church because they grow tired of living the lifestyle ("lazy") or who would rather live a different lifestyle ("wanting to sin") are likely to be reached out to and fellowshipped, at least to a degree.
-Those who left because they investigated the truth-claims and decided the truth-claims are not sustainable are likely to be classified---at least effectually---as "false prophets", "false teachers", or "faith-killers".
+Those who left because they investigated the truth-claims and decided the truth-claims are not sustainable are susceptible to being classified as "false prophets", "false teachers", or "faith-killers" (or alternatively, "deceiver", "anti-Christ", or "apostate").
 Those who are willing and able to share *why* they think the Church truth-claims do not hold up, *ought* to be shunned---according to Ballard and Asay---and these constitute the *majority* of those who leave the LDS Church.

 ## Shunning sleight of hand

-The quote from the introduction was actually from Elder Ballard's talk on false prophets and false teachers (I will reproduce it here):
+The quote from the introduction used as an example of inclusivity in LDS teachings was from Elder Ballard's General Conference address on false prophets and false teachers.
+I will reproduce it here:

-> Let us reach out in friendship and love to our neighbors, **including those of other faiths**, thus helping to build better family-to-family relationships and greater harmony in our neighborhoods.
+> Let us reach out in friendship and love to our neighbors, including those of other faiths, thus helping to build better family-to-family relationships and greater harmony in our neighborhoods.
 Remember, too often our behavior is a bigger deterrent to others than is our doctrine.
-In the spirit of love for **all** men, women, and children, **help them to understand and to feel accepted and appreciated**. (emphasis added) [source](https://www.lds.org/general-conference/1999/10/beware-of-false-prophets-and-false-teachers?lang=eng)
+In the spirit of love for **all** men, women, and children, **help them to understand and to feel accepted and appreciated**. (emphasis added)

-Again, this statement *sounds* incredibly inclusive and all-encompassing.
-However, Ballard's entire talk was focused on *deciding* who is a false prophet or false teacher.
-With a rubric in hand that fits the majority (but not all) of those who leave the Church, Ballard concludes his talk:
+But, what about "false prophets" and "false teachers"?
+Do we reach out and help them feel accepted and appreciated?
+Here's Elder Ballard's next paragraph:

-> Our safety, our peace, lies in working as hard as we can to live as the Father and Son would have us live, **in fleeing from false prophets and false teachers**, and in being anxiously engaged in good causes.
+> Let us remember that it is our duty to be faithful to the restored truths of the gospel of Jesus Christ.
+It takes faith—real faith, total and unreserved—to accept and strive to live prophetic counsel.
+Lucifer, the adversary of truth, does not want us to feel or exhibit that kind of faith.
+He encourages disobedience, planting defiance in the hearts of the unwary.
+If he is successful, they will turn away from the light into the darkness of the world.
+Our safety, our peace, lies in working as hard as we can to live as the Father and Son would have us live, **in fleeing from false prophets and false teachers**, and in being anxiously engaged in good causes. (emphasis added)

-So, members are taught to help "*all* men, women, and children ... feel accepted and appreciated" but to *flee* from false prophets and false teachers---and most former members easily qualify as such.[^outofexistence]
+So, members are taught to help "*all* men, women, and children ... feel accepted and appreciated" but to "*flee*" from false prophets and false teachers---and most former members easily qualify as such.[^outofexistence]

 ## Conclusions